 Wisconsin has among the highest property tax rates in the nation.
 The average effective rate is 1.95%.
 Homeowners with total household incomes of less than $24,680 who own and occupy their homes are eligible for a property tax credit.
 The maximum credit is $1,168.

-The average sales tax statewide in Wisconsin is 5.42%, which is the eighth lowest in the nation.
-The Wisconsin state rate is 5%, and counties can levy a sales tax of up to 1.75%.
+The sales tax rates in Wisconsin rage form 5.00% to 5.50%.
+The Wisconsin state rate is 5%, and counties can levy a sales tax of up to 0.50%.

 Estate Planning Tips